The Mark of Archanon

-"The Mark of Archanon" is the seventh episode of the second series of Space: 1999 (and the 31st episode overall of the programme).
+"The Mark of Archanon" is the sixth episode of the second series of Space: 1999 (and the 30th episode overall of the programme).
 The screenplay was written by Lew Schwarz; the director was Charles Crichton.
 The final shooting script is dated 12 April 1976, with amendments dated 21 April, 26 April, 27 April and 28 April 1976.
 Live action filming took place Tuesday 4 May 1976 through Tuesday 18 May 1976.
+The episode was first broadcast in the UK on 16 October 1976, having previously aired on KRON-TV, San Francisco on 9 October 1976.

 Plot

 While surveying a cavern for crystals to maintain the Eagles' air scrubbers, a team of Alphans discover a capsule containing two humanoids in suspended animation – a man and a boy.
 The capsule bears a mysterious six-pointed mark.

 The aliens are extracted.
 Unseen by the Alphans, the man awakens and reaches for a pick-axe, the mark blazing on his forehead.
 However, on hearing the boy is safe, he loses consciousness and the mark vanishes.
 Later reawakening in Alpha's empty Medical Centre, the man, Pasc, rouses the boy – his son Etrec.
 The boy begs his father to kill him so he never receives the mark, but Pasc cannot bring himself to do it.

 Pasc tells the Alphans that their people, the Archanons, outlawed violence and dispatched emissaries throughout the cosmos to teach this philosophy.
 He was the leader of a team who were sent to Earth and driven to mutiny by the brutality they found there.
 The other Archanons, including his wife Lyra, forced them into stasis.

 In Medical, Dr Russell identifies a virus in both Archanons – dormant in Etrec, but active in Pasc.
 Elsewhere, technicians open the stasis chamber's power unit and reactivate the transceiver that Pasc used to record his command log.
 Fearing that the Archanons will use the transceiver to track them down, Pasc tells Etrec they must flee Alpha.
 While attempting to steal an Eagle, Pasc captures Russell.
 In response, Controller Verdeschi seizes Etrec and holds him at gunpoint.
 Each man threatens to kill his respective hostage, but Pasc knows that humans are too weak to kill in cold blood.